mfardinzaman/cpsc436c-project/README.md

  - run `npm install --legacy-peer-deps` in the root directory and in the frontend directory

 ## Starting the app
- - navigate to the frontend folder: `cd frontend`
  - run `npm start`